jessiebelle/auguste.github.io/README.md

-#  Making Secure Development Practices Fun and Engaging has been accepted
+#  Making Secure Development Practices Fun and Engaging

 # Workshop Goals
 Secure Code Warrior Survey Finds 86% of Developers Do Not View Application Security As a Top Priority.
 Research by Osterman found that 81% of developers admit to knowingly releasing vulnerable applications.